RubieV/attack-web/README.md

-# attack-web
+# ATT&CK for Web Applications
-ATT&amp;CK for Web Applications
+ATT&CK gives insight in fraud and attacks on your custom web applications.